paperless-ngx/paperless-ngx/docs/api.rst

 POST a multipart form to this endpoint, where the form field ``document`` contains the document that you want to upload to paperless.
-The filename is sanitized and then used to store the document in the consumption folder, where the consumer will detect the document and process it as any other document.
+The filename is sanitized and then used to store the document in a temporary directory, and the consumer will be instructed to consume the document from there.

+The endpoint supports the following optional form fields:

+*   ``title``: Specify a title that the consumer should use for the document.
+*   ``correspondent``: Specify a correspondent that the consumer should use for the document.
+    Case sensitive.
+If the specified correspondent does not exist, it will be created with this name and default settings.
+*   ``document_type``: Similar to correspondent.
+*   ``tags``: Similar to correspondent.
+Specify this multiple times to have multiple tags added to the document.

-The endpoint will immediately return "OK." if the document was stored in the consumption directory.
+The endpoint will immediately return "OK" if the document consumption process was started successfully.
+No additional status information about the consumption process itself is available, since that happens in a different process.